 About Graduate Access Fellowships

 Prospective students may not apply directly.
-After a student completes the Eligibility Affidavit departments can nominate individuals who, in addition to academic merit, meet two or more of the following eligibility criteria:*
+After a student completes the Eligibility Affidavit, departments can nominate those who, in addition to academic merit, meet two or more of the following eligibility criteria:

-Other significant or serious challenges in gaining access to higher education or personal experiences with disadvantage.
+- Other significant challenges in gaining access to higher education or personal experiences with disadvantage.

-If you are an eligible, incoming, domestic student and would like to be considered for this fellowship, please fill out the Eligibility Affidavit Form.
+If you meet the above criteria and will be a newly admitted degree seeking domestic graduate student for the upcoming fall term and would like to be considered for this fellowship, please fill out the Eligibility Affidavit Form.
 The Graduate College will forward your affidavit to your academic unit for consideration.

 Instructions for Departments